 Makadara MP famous as fugitive from the law and suspected drug lord is mobilising youth to rally behind Uhuru Kenyatta’s presidential

-Hardly any parliamentarian in our history can match the notoriety of Makadara MP Gidion Mbuvi Kioko, alias Mike Sonko.
+No parliamentarian in our county’s history can match the disrepute of the now Nairobi senator Gidion Mbuvi Kioko, alias Mike Sonko.

 The MP, who was elected in a 2010 by-election, aged only 37, is many things to different people.
-He is a serial law breaker, a fugitive from the law, and a late bloomer in defence of public good.
+He is considered a fugitive from the law,a serial law breaker, and a late bloomer in defence of public good.

 In a country where the source of a man’s riches is hardly ever questioned, Sonko stormed city politics in style, literally splashing cash to bag the seat contested by city politicians Reuben Ndolo and Dick Wathika.